How Long Will My Car Accident Case Take to Settle in New York City?Click For Your Free Consulation

 When you’re involved in a car accident in NYC, you may be entitled to compensation if someone else was at least partly responsible.
 You might wonder: “how long will my car accident case take to settle in New York City?”

-At The Law Offices of Jay S. Knispel, LLC, we know that you’re probably facing mounting medical bills and loss of income–all while enduring the pain of an injury.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we know that you’re probably facing mounting medical bills and loss of income–all while enduring the pain of an injury.
 The idea of waiting months for a settlement might seem overwhelming.

 Our NYC car accident lawyers have over 25 years of experience helping clients like you.
 We’ve broken down the personal injury process so that you know what to expect.
-If you’re interested in more specific legal advice, call our law offices in New York, New York, to schedule a free consultation.
+If you’re interested in more specific legal advice, call our law offices at (212) 564-2800 to schedule a free consultation.

 Almost every car accident case will involve dealing with an insurance company.
 The insurance company handles cases like yours every day.
 An attorney can help you avoid mistakes and get money in your pocket.

-When you hire The Law Offices of Jay S. Knispel, LLC, our attorneys will:
+When you hire The Law Offices of Jay S. Knispel Personal Injury Lawyers, our attorneys will:

 A simple mistake in the claims process can lengthen the settlement timeline.
 Also, it’s not always a good idea to take the first offer on the table–even if it might be tempting to settle quickly.